Kracken256/quix/README.md

 ## License

-The Quix compiler is propietary software.
-All rights reserved.
-For more information, see the [LICENSE.md](LICENSE.md) file.
+The Quix compiler is free software released under the GNU Lesser General Public License 2.1 (LGPL 2.1).
+See the `LICENSE` file for more information.

 ---

 **Author**: Wesley Jones
-**Date**: 2024-03-05
+**Date**: 2024-04-09